Article

 Sabotage and destabilization

-The current geopolitical context provides fertile ground for the development of cyberattacks aimed at destabilization: distributed denial of service (DDoS) attacks, website defacements, data exfiltration and disclosure, etc. This context also requires players in the energy and telecommunications sectors to maintain a high level of vigilance regarding the security of their IT infrastructures.
+The current geopolitical context provides fertile ground for the development of cyberattacks aimed at destabilization: distributed denial of service (DDoS) attacks, website defacements, data exfiltration and disclosure, etc. This context also requires players in the energy and telecommunications sectors to maintain a high level of vigilance with regard to the security of their IT infrastructures.
 This context is also forcing players in the energy and telecommunications sectors to maintain a high level of vigilance when it comes to the security of their IT infrastructures.

 Ransomware, the attackers' preferred modus operandi

 Ransomware has been identified by ENISA as the leading form of cyberattack, targeting all sectors.
-The ransomware modus operandi is now well known: a malicious program is distributed to encrypt data, which will only be returned to its owner in exchange for a ransom.
+The ransomware modus operandi is now well known: a malicious program is distributed to encrypt data that will only be returned to its owner in exchange for a ransom.
 The effectiveness of these malicious programs makes them one of the preferred modus operandi of cybercriminals, with names now famous: Petya, WannaCry, Lockbit, etc.

 Ransomware is now particularly sophisticated, and capable of disrupting the operations of any structure, whatever its size or sector of activity.
-Ransomware-as-a-Service (RaaS) platforms have been developed in recent years.
+Ransomware-as-a-Service (RaaS ) platforms have been developed in recent years.
 How do they work?
 Provide "junior" malicious actors with a ready-to-use ransomware campaign.
 This is what the Conti Group offers, for example.

 Some examples of cyberattacks by industry sector